Drackus001/ng-whatsapp-format-workspace/projects/ng-whatsapp-format/README.md

 - Styles are injected only once per application run
 - Multi-line bullet and numbered lists, and triple backtick monospace are not enabled in this version, but can be enhanced by uncommenting related code in the source

-## Security

-⚠️ **Important Security Notice**

-This pipe generates HTML.
-Use only on trusted content.
-Binding user-supplied or untrusted text to `[innerHTML]` can open XSS vulnerabilities.

-**Recommendations:**

-- Sanitize input if you cannot guarantee its safety
-- Only use with trusted content sources
-- Consider using Angular's DomSanitizer for additional protection

 ## License

 MIT